 - Backup management: Delete outdated backups

-- Backup details: View size, date, and type information
+- Backup details: View size, date, and backup type information

 Duplicate your WordPress site for testing or development: